ryan-a-baker/ryanbakerio/_posts/2019-10-01-scaling-rabbitmq-on-k8s.md

 Once that's running, let's take a look at the console at http://localhost:8080/graph.

 The landing page won't have much on it, as we have to query for the metric we are interested in, so lets do that.
-In the query box, let's enter the following query in order to see the data it has collected:
+In the query box, enter the following query in order to see the data it has collected:

 ```
 rabbitmq_queue_messages{kubernetes_name="rabbitmq-server-scaling-demo",kubernetes_namespace="rabbitmq-scaling-demo",queue="task_queue"}